 Kyoto was the capital of Japan and the residence of the Emperor from 794 until the Meiji Restoration of 1868, when the capital was moved to Tokyo.
 During its millennium at the center of Japanese power, culture, tradition, and religion, it accumulated an unparalleled collection of palaces, temples and shrines, built for emperors, shoguns, and monks.

-* Jishu-jinja, the love-themed shrine selling countless charms to help you snag the one you love, and featuring two "love stones" positioned around 18m apart which the lovelorn must walk between with eyes closed to confirm their loved one's affection.
+Kiyomizu-dera (清水寺).
+This temple complex, with a spectacular location overlooking the city, is a deservedly popular attraction, approached by either of two tourist-filled souvenir-shop-lined streets.
+Highlights of the temple complex include; * The main hall's wooden veranda, supported by hundreds of pillars and offering incredible views over the city. * Jishu-jinja, the love-themed shrine selling countless charms to help you snag the one you love, and featuring two "love stones" positioned around 18m apart which the lovelorn must walk between with eyes closed to confirm their loved one's affection. * Otowa-no-taki the temple's waterfall, which gives it its name (Kiyomizu literally means 'pure water').
+Visitors stand beneath the waterfall, and collect water to drink by holding out little tin cups.

 No comments: